slashingweapon/as-perod/Wardcrafting.md

 == Names ==

-A warder can use truenames (see //Tome of Magic//) to restrict the purpose of the warded area to a specific creature.
+A warder can use truenames (see *Tome of Magic*) to restrict the purpose of the warded area to a specific creature.
 Such a creature makes his saves against the effect of the ward at -4.
 Other creatures are unaffected by the ward.

 == Standard Wards ==